bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 ### Variable and parameter names

 All names of parameters and log variables use the same structure:
-`group.name`
+`group.name`.

-The group should be used to bundle together logical groups, like everything that has to do with the stabilizer should be in the group `stabilizer`.
+The group should be used to bundle together logical groups, like everything that deals with the stabilizer should be in the group `stabilizer`.

 There\'s a limit of 28 chars in total and here are some examples: